McTavishLab/AvesData/README.md

 ## Trees:
 This directory contains folders for each synth tree run, labelled by their version identifier (e.g. Aves_1.0)

-Each tree version directory contains:
+- Aves_1.3

+The most recent tree is Aves_1.3 and that directory contains all of these files.
+(Older trees folders have most of these files, and have a readme inculded in each folder)

 For more details and code for how each of these files were generated see: https://github.com/McTavishLab/AvesTreeCode
 * dates_citations.txt <-input studies used to estimate dates
 * tree_citations.txt <- input studies used to estimate tree
+* all_node_ages.json <- a json file storing the age estimates for each internal node in the phylogeny only tree, with the metadata about what input study suggested that node age.
 * OpenTree_synth <- folder containing the direct outputs of OpenTree Synthesis
     - full tree
     - phylo only tree